 Unfortunately things are not that easy as black has shown that the attack with Nf6 is quite effective when played immediately.

 White can save his e-pawn in the typical fashion, but the resulting position is pretty much dead.
+Is this a better or a worse version of the Petroff?
+It certainly requires black to be ready for the Italian.

 Even worse, Frank Marshall and modern engines have shown that white cannot even prevent black from playing d5, because it works out tactically.